First Encounters

 • If your baby is smaller or larger than expected

-What happens during your 32-week growth scan?
+What to expect from your 32-week growth scan

-Your growth scan will be conducted in the exact same way as all your other ultrasound scans, using gel on your stomach and a transducer device which allows you to see an image of your baby.
-Here, your sonographer will be able to:
+Your growth scan will be conducted in the exact same way as all your other pregnancy scans, with gel on your stomach and an ultrasound transducer device that allows you to see an image of your baby.

 • Evaluate the volume of amniotic fluid surrounding your baby

-• Measure your baby’s head, abdomen and thigh bone
+• Measure your baby's head, abdomen and femur

 • Measure the blood flow around your baby’s body